watergis/maplibre-gl-export/README.md

 yarn run deploy
 ```

-It will deploy files under `example` folder to gh-pages.
+It will deploy files under `dist` folder to gh-pages.

 ## How to release